evrythng/scanthng.js/README.md

 but instead return a similar response with only the `meta.value` data set, which will contain the raw scanned string value.

+Note: If this option is enabled, no `implicitScans` action will be created via the normal URL resolution process.

 ### `createAnonymousUser`
 Type: `Boolean` Default: `false`